Confidence Intervals for Projections of Partially Identified Parameters: Detailed Explanation of the Method

-Projection based methods as in \eqref{eq:def_ci_AS} and \eqref{eq:def_ci} have nonlinear constraints involving a critical value which in general is an unknown function of $\theta$.
-Moreover, in all methods, including ours and \cite{AS}, the gradients of the critical values with respect to $\theta$ are not available in closed form.
+Projection based methods as in \eqref{eq:def_ci_AS} and \eqref{eq:def_ci} have nonlinear constraints involving a critical value which in general is an unknown function, with unknown gradient, of $\theta$.
+Similar considerations often apply to critical values used to build confidence intervals for optimal values of optimization problems with estimated constraints.
 When the dimension of the parameter vector is large, directly solving optimization problems with such constraints can be expensive even if evaluating the critical value at each $\theta$ is cheap.

-To mitigate this issue, we provide an algorithm that is a contribution to the moment (in)equalities literature in its own right and that can be helpful for implementing other approaches.\footnote{This algorithm is based on the response surface method used in the optimization literature; see \cite{jonesa2001}, \cite{jonesefficient1998}, and references therein.} We apply it to constrained optimization problems of the following form:

-where $\theta^*$ is an optimal solution of the problem, $g_j,j=1,\dots,J$ are known functions, and $c$ is a function that requires a higher computational cost.
-In our context, $g_j(\theta)=\sqrt n\bar m_{n,j}(\theta)/\hat \sigma_{n,j}(\theta)$ and, for calibrated projection, $c(\theta)=\hat c_n(\theta)$.
-Conditional on the data $\{X_1,\cdots,X_n\}$, these functions are considered deterministic.
-A key feature of the problem is that the function $c(\cdot)$ is relatively costly to evaluate.\footnote{Here we assume that computing the sample moments is less expensive than computing the critical value.
-When computation of moments is also very expensive, our proposed algorithm can be used to approximate these too.} Our algorithm evaluates $c(\cdot)$ on finitely many values of $\theta$.
-For other values, it imposes a probabilistic model that gets updated as specific values are computed and that is used to determine the next evaluation point.
-Under reasonable conditions, the resulting sequence of approximate optimal values converges to $p'\theta^*$.
+This concern motivates this paper's second main contribution, namely a novel algorithm for constrained optimization problems of the following form: